preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/directory/index.rst

 + For an Omnia Teamwork app: app administrator permissions.
 + For a Sharepoint site: site owner or site collection administrator permissions.

 **Note!** What actually happens when you click the dust bin to delete a site, is that the site is detached.
 That is true for all teamwork sites, regardless of if they have been created in or attached to Omnia.
 When a site is detached, an email is sent to the site owner(s).
-Note that, for a user to be able to receive e-mails, the acccount must be e-mail enabled.
+Note that, for a user to be able to receive e-mails, the acccount must be email enabled.

 Edit App Route
 ****************